go-orb/examples/README.md

 In it's [config](rest/middleware/config) folder you can find a variaty of config files for different transports as well as logging options and registries.
 All of them run with the same code/binary.

+## Running

+To run an example you need to have `go1.23.6` installed.
+You can get it with [gvm](https://github.com/moovweb/gvm).

+All the examples have a cmd folder you can run it with `go run "./cmd/handler/..."`.

+## Development

+You need:
+- go1.23.6
+- our custom fork of [wire](https://github.com/go-orb/wire) `go install github.com/go-orb/wire/cmd/wire@latest`
+- [protoc-gen-go-orb](https://github.com/go-orb/plugins/server/cmd/protoc-gen-go-orb) `go install github.com/go-orb/plugins/server/cmd/protoc-gen-go-orb@latest`

+Now you'r able to run `go generate ./...` in the examples to update `cmd/xyz/wire_gen.go` as well as the `proto` files.

 ## Authors

 ### go-orb